• Skip to primary navigation

 Peanut Butter Frosting

 This post may contain affiliate links.
-Please read my disclosure for more info.
+Read the full disclosure here.

 The most flavorful peanut butter frosting recipe you will ever try!
 The secret ingredient truly enhances the flavor.
 Plus, it's creamy yet sturdy enough to be piped.

-This creamy peanut butter flavored buttercream is hands-down one of the best frostings I've ever tried.
-It contains so much peanut butter flavor, it's unreal.
+This creamy peanut butter-flavored buttercream is hands-down one of the best frostings I’ve ever tried.
+It contains so much peanut butter flavor, it’s unreal.

 The recipe starts as a basic buttercream then creamy peanut butter and peanut butter powder are added.
 The powder kicks up the flavor without making the frosting feel greasy.